scottolsonjr/SetCollector/README.md

 ## Key Features

-Players are able to view a list of collections (e.g., Raid, Dungeon or PvP) and their sets (e.g., Tier 15/Shaman/Melee) to select for preview.
-If there are multiple variants of the sets (e.g., Raid Finder/Normal/Heroic or Red/Blue) then each variant is available for preview as well.
+Players are able to view a list of collections (e.g., Raid, Dungeon or PvP) and their sets (e.g., BfA Season 1/Shaman/Horde) to select for preview.
+If there are multiple variants of the sets (e.g., Raid Finder/Normal/Heroic or Aspirant/Gladiator) then each variant is available for preview as well.

 The list of sets is filtered by the activated specialization by default, but also allows for viewing off-spec sets or all sets for the class or armor type.
 It can also be filtered by sets marked as favorite.
 Right-click on the set or an unselected variant to mark it as a favorite.
 You can also filter by whether then set can be obtained or used for transmogrification.